Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 I’m not going to be dim-witted, I’m not going to push a marketing pitch.
 If you are looking for a photographer with experience in Zakopane and want to know what to prepare for – you are in the right place.

-1. how much in advance do you need to book a photographer in Zakopane?
+How far in advance do you need to book a photographer for a wedding in Zakopane?

 Ideally a minimum of 9-12 months before the wedding.
 During the summer season (June-September) my calendar fills up very quickly, especially for weekends.
 Of course, if you’re writing less in advance – it’s always worth asking, as there are vacant dates or layoffs.
 For outdoor sessions, a few weeks in advance is usually enough.

-2. can we order only an outdoor session in Zakopane?
+Can we only order an outdoor session in Zakopane?

-You don’t have to be a “model” – just be yourself.
+You don’t have to be “models” – just be yourself.
 I will help you feel at ease, take care of the light, weather and safety.
-Plein air in the mountains is an adventure, but it’s also a lot of fun – and it stays for a lifetime in the album and memories.
+Plein air in the mountains is an adventure, but it’s also a lot of fun – and it stays for a lifetime in your album and memories.

 This is one of the most frequently asked questions and… one of my favorites!